Whanganui carer who strangled granddaughter Kalis Smith avoids life sentence

 Justice Cooke agreed a life imprisonment sentence would be manifestly unjust, and instead imposed a total sentence of 12 years in prison, with a non parole period of six years.

-"Missed by so many"
+'Missed by so many'

 Following Kalis' death, friends and loved ones shared tributes.